-To activate PF and have it read its configuration file at boot, add the line pf=YES to the file /etc/rc.conf.local.

-Reboot your system to have it take effect.
+PF is enabled by default.
+If you wish to disable it on boot, add the line pf=NO to the file /etc/rc.conf.local and reboot your system to have it take effect.

-You can also activate and deactivate PF by using the pfctl(8) program:
+You can also manually activate and deactivate PF by using the pfctl(8) program: